Yurii-Laguta/JB4A-SDK-Android/Public Demo/README.md

 We have also included the most recent version of the Android Compatiblity Library, which is required in order to use PublicDemoApp on older versions of Android.
 You should check the documentation for using the Compatiblity Library in your project and make the necessary adjustments needed based on the development environment you use.

 ## Marketing Cloud
-To create a development version of the PublicDemo App, you will need to have your app defined within the Exact Target Marketing Cloud:
+To create a development version of the PublicDemo App, you will need to have your app defined within the ExactTarget Marketing Cloud:

 1. Setup your App in the App Center.
 2. Send a request to connect the Google Cloud Messaging project to this app.